 - Good organizational and photo management skills

 - Valid driver’s license and reliable transportation for travel within 100 miles of Asheville

 - Interest in and dedication to promoting local food

 *Photography applicants are asked to submit photography samples with their application.

-The communications intern will work with ASAP’s communications team to lead and assist with a wide variety of media projects.
-Potential activities include attending and documenting farmers tailgate markets; photo and video production and editing; producing and editing press releases, blogs, and other written material; leading social media projects; and assisting with website management, data entry, and media archiving.
-Interns are able to tailor the experience to their specific interests and talents in the area of communications.
+The Communications intern will work with ASAP’s events and communications team to lead and assist with a wide variety of media projects.
+Potential activities include attending and documenting farmers tailgate markets and ASAP or community events; photo and video production and editing; producing and editing press releases, blogs, and other written material; leading social media projects; and assisting with website management, data entry, and media archiving.
+Interns are able to tailor their internship to their specific interests and talents in the area of communications.

 - Passionate about field of communications/media

 - Strong written and oral communication skills, creative communicator